 The endosymbiotic actinidic archaea forms the basis of life and can be considered as the third element in the cell.
 It regulates the cell, the neuro-immune-endocrine system and the conscious / unconscious brain.
 The endosymbiotic actinidic archaea can be called as the elixir of life.
 A definite population of endosymbiotic actinidic archaea is required for the existence and survival of life.
 A higher density of endosymbiotic actinidic archaeal population can lead to human disease.
 Thus actinidic archaea are important for survival of human life and can be considered as crucial to it.
 Symbiosis by actinidic archaea is the basis of evolution of humans and primates.
 The increase in endosymbiotic archaeal growth can lead to the induction of homo neanderthalis.
 This endosymbiotic archaea induced neanderthalisation of the species leads to human disease like metabolic syndrome X, neurodegenerations, schizophrenia and autism, autoimmune disease and cancer.
-The reduction in endosymbiotic archaeal growth by a high fibre, high medium chain triglyceride and legume protein ketogenic diet, antibiotics from higher plants like Curcuma longa,
+The reduction in endosymbiotic archaeal growth by a high fibre, high medium chain triglyceride and legume protein ketogenic diet, antibiotics from higher plants like Curcuma longa, Emblica officianalis.

-Emblica officianalis.
 Allium sativum.
-Withania somnifera, Moringa pterygosperma and Zingeber officianalis and transplantation of colonic microflora normal homo from sapien population can lead to deneanderthalisation of species and treatment of the above mentioned diseased states.
+Withania somnifera.
+Moringa pterygosperma and Zingeber officianalis and transplantation of colonic microflora from normal homo sapien population can lead to deneanderthalisation of species and treatment of the above mentioned diseased states.
 The colonic microflora of neanderthalised diseased states like metabolic syndrome X, neurodegenerations, schizophrenia and autism, autoimmune disease and cancer when transferred to the normal homo sapien species leads to generation and induction of homo neanderthalis.
 Thus primate and human evolution is symbiotic event which can be induced the modulating symbiotic archaeal growth.
 Human populations can be divided into matrilineal Neanderthal population in South Indian Dravidians, Celts, Basques, Jews and Berbers and the Cro-Magnon population seen in Africa and Europe.
 The symbiotic archaeal colonization decides which species - Neanderthal or Cro-Magnon to which the society belongs to.
 It is tempting to postulate symbiotic microflora and archaea determining the family behavior and traits as well as societal and caste behavior and traits.
 The cell has been postulated by Margulis to be a symbiotic association of bacteria and viruses.
 Similarly, the family, the caste, the community, nationalities and the species itself is determined by archaeal and other bacterial symbiosis.
+The archaeal symbiosis leads to the evolution of a new human neoneanderthal species.
+This can be called as the neoneanderthal age or Kali yuga.